Chapter 6.4. Unsafe Code Audit and Verification

 3.2.3 OTS Construction

-After all the statements on the path have been checked, we obtain the following dominated graph:
+After all the statements on the path have been checked, we will obtain the final dominated graph.
+The process can be summarized as follows:

 3.2.4 Safety Contract Checking

 The verification engine validates safety contracts through state unification between OTS and CIS.
-For example, consider the ptr::offset's callsite and signature:
+For example, consider the ptr::offset

 (1) InBounded (self, u32, count) => InBounded (Var5, u32, Var3)